D. T. Suzuki: Professor of Buddhist philosophies

 Besides living in the United States, Suzuki traveled through Europe before taking up a professorship back in Japan.
 In 1909, Suzuki became an assistant professor at Gakushuin University and at the Tokyo University.
 Suzuki and his wife dedicated themselves to spreading an understanding of Mahayana Buddhism.
 Until 1919 they lived in a cottage on the Engaku-ji grounds, then moved to Kyoto, where Suzuki began professorship at Ōtani University in 1921.
-While he was in Kyoto, he visited Dr. Hoseki Shin'ichi Hisamatsu, a Zen Buddhist scholar, and they discussed Zen Buddhism together at Shunkō-in temple in the Myōshin-ji temple complex.
+While he was in Kyoto, he visited Hoseki Shin'ichi Hisamatsu, a Zen Buddhist scholar, and they discussed Zen Buddhism together at Shunkō-in temple in the Myōshin-ji temple complex.

 In 1921, the year he joined Ōtani University, he and his wife founded the Eastern Buddhist Society.
 The Society is focused on Mahayana Buddhism and offers lectures and seminars, and publishes a scholarly journal, The Eastern Buddhist.
 Suzuki maintained connections in the West and, for instance, delivered a paper at the World Congress of Faiths in 1936, at the University of London (he was an exchange professor during this year).

 Besides teaching about Zen practice and the history of Zen (Chan) Buddhism, Suzuki was an expert scholar on the related philosophy called, in Japanese, Kegon, which he thought of as the intellectual explication of Zen experience.

 Suzuki received numerous honors, including Japan's National Medal of Culture.